hyeneung/Live-Chat-Analyzer/README.md

 -   **Frontend (Vercel)**: A **Vue.js** single-page application hosted externally on **Vercel**, providing the user interface.
 -   **User Server (Spring Boot)**: Manages user authentication, stream metadata, tracks viewer counts, and publishes updates to Redis.
 Delivers real-time viewer count updates via **Server-Sent Events (SSE)**.
--   **Chat Server (Spring Boot)**: Handles real-time communication via **WebSockets (STOMP)**, publishes raw chat messages to Kafka, consumes processed data from Kafka, and distributes updates to clients via dynamic Redis Pub/Sub channels.
+-   **Chat Server (Spring Boot)**: Handles real-time communication via **WebSockets (STOMP)**.
+It publishes raw chat messages to Kafka for asynchronous processing.
+For immediate fan-out to clients, it directly publishes messages to dynamic Redis Pub/Sub channels.
+It also consumes processed data (like analysis and summary results) from other Kafka topics, which are then distributed to clients via Redis.

 ### Data & Processing Pipeline